 HOF069: Nguyen Duc Hieu

-After a failed attempt, he decided to team up with associates to organize a boat leaving the country by the Bach Dang River, from the very heart of Saigon.
-It was a complex and risky undertaking, one involving customizing the boat for a sea voyage, stocking up on the supply and fuel, organizing the comings and goings of more than 100 passengers—all while trying to avoid detection by the authorities.
+After a failed attempt, he decided to team up with friends to obtain a boat and flee the country by the Bach Dang River, from the very heart of Saigon.
+It was a complex and risky undertaking, one that involved customizing the boat for a sea voyage, stocking up on supplies and fuel, organizing the comings and goings of more than 100 passengers—all while trying to avoid detection by the authorities.

-Upon arriving at a refugee camp in Indonesia camp, Nguyen volunteered with the UNHRC to help screen new arrivals.
-Shortly after arriving in Toronto, he found work at manufacturing car seats, a job that he kept for 25 years.
+Upon arriving at a refugee camp in Indonesia, Nguyen volunteered with the United Nations (UNHRC) to help screen new arrivals.
+Shortly after arriving in Toronto, he found work manufacturing car seats, a job that he performed for 25 years.